Xavier Austin: Storylines

 Xavier accidentally injures Jai with a gun at the farm.
 Ruby loses her virginity to Xavier only to be caught by their family.
 Ruby's father Ross (David Downer) is furious and take Ruby away to stay with him.
 When she returns she avoids Xavier and spends more time with Geoff (Lincoln Lewis).
 He becomes convinced they are seeing each other.
 Ruby goes through some more hard times and Nicole Franklin (Tessa James) convinces her to end things with Xavier.
 Ruby dumps him, and he accuses her of only doing it because of Geoff.
 Hugo gets into a fight, he tries to help but is knocked unconscious.
 When he comes around he cannot remember Ruby dumping him so she plays along.
 He gives her a false alibi for the night her real father Grant Bledcoe (Clayton Watson) was murdered.
 He later remembers Ruby dumping him and is annoyed when she starts dating Geoff.
 He starts dating both Ali and Rosie until they find out about each other and fight.

 Xavier becomes annoyed at Gina for dating John Palmer (Shane Withington) and emotionally blackmails her to keep her distance from him.
 Xavier realises Hugo has been involved in the refugee scandal and Hugo is killed.
 He later finds out that Hugo is really still alive and finds money from him.
 He tries to donate it to the refugees but Gina ruins his plans.
 He tries to give it to Charlie to no avail and he tells Mink Carpenter (Matylda Buczko) about the money.
-She steal it and later has a change of heart giving it him back and kissing him.
+She steals it and later has a change of heart giving it him back and kissing him.
 She tells Ruby about their kiss, annoying Xavier who had hoped for a chance to reconcile with Ruby.
 Xavier tries to ruin Gina and John's relationship after they got back together.
 Xavier, Gina and Martha are kidnapped and trapped in a vat filling with water, Xavier manages to save everyone.
 He was further annoyed when he noticed Ruby was falling for Liam Murphy (Axle Whitehead).
 Xavier eventually learns to accept his mother's relationship with John.